tj-cahill/falco/README.md

 # Project Falco
-Stimulus files for FALCO research project (name to be determined later)
+Project files for FALCO research on interactive narrative